Intel MCS-51: Enhanced 8-bit binary compatible microcontroller: MCS-151 family

 In 1996 Intel announced the MCS-151 family, an up to 6 times faster variant, that's fully binary and instruction set compatible with 8051.
-Unlike their 8051 MCS-151 is a pipelined CPU, with 16-bit internal code bus and is 6x the speed.
+Unlike their 8051, MCS-151 is a pipelined CPU, with 16-bit internal code bus and is 6x the speed.
 The MCS-151 family was also discontinued by Intel, but is widely available in binary compatible and partly enhanced variants.

 8/16/32-bit binary compatible microcontroller: MCS-251 family

-The 80251 8/16/32-bit microcontroller with 16 MB (24-bit) address-space and 6 times faster instruction cycle was introduced by Intel in 1996.
-It can perform as an 8-bit 8051, has 24-bit linear addressing, an 8-bit ALU, 8-bit instructions, 16-bit instructions, a limited set of 32-bit instructions, 16 8-bit registers, 16 16-bit registers (8 16-bit registers which do not share space with any 8-bit registers, and 8 16-bit registers which contain 2 8-bit registers per 16-bit register), and 10 32-bit registers (2 dedicated 32-bit registers, and 8 32-bit registers which contain 2 16-bit registers per 32-bit register).
+The 80251 8/16/32-bit microcontroller with 16 MB (24-bit) address-space and six times faster instruction cycle was introduced by Intel in 1996.
+It can perform as an 8-bit 8051, has 24-bit linear addressing, an 8-bit ALU, 8-bit instructions, 16-bit instructions, a limited set of 32-bit instructions, 16 8-bit registers, 16 16-bit registers (8 of which overlap with pairs of 8-bit registers), and 10 32-bit registers (8 of which overlap with pairs of 16-bit registers).

-It features extended instructions – see also the programmer's guide – and later variants with higher performance, also available as intellectual property (IP).
+It features extended instructions and later variants with higher performance.
+It is also available as intellectual property (IP).
 It is 3-stage pipelined.
 The MCS-251 family was also discontinued by Intel, but is widely available in binary compatible and partly enhanced variants from many manufacturers.

+The 80251 new instructions are assigned opcodes in the range x8–xF, and are selected using the formerly unused opcode A5 as an opcode prefix in one of two ways: